Meeting a Veteran

 Miraculously, Count du la Roche walked away.
 When he was asked if he could fight, the count said, “Today I fought a beast.
 Tomorrow I will fight a man.”

-And he did.
+And the knights did.
 They fought on foot with pole axes (a knight’s version of a Swiss army knife equipped with spear point, blade, hammer, and hook.)

 The two champions pried pieces off each other’s armor.
 Each fought to put his opponent in a position where he could make no further moves.
 The baron brought his spear point up and wedged the tip in the count’s visor.
 Thrusting with this advantage, Lord Scales forced his opponent onto his knees.
 “Whoa” cried a lone voice in the stands.
 His command was picked up and repeated by the king’s marshals and heralds.